Southern Great Lakes forests

 The Southern Great Lakes lowland forests is a temperate broadleaf and mixed forest ecoregion of North America, as defined by the World Wildlife Fund.
 Located near the Great Lakes, it lies mostly in the central northeastern United States and extends into southeast central Canada.
 In modern times, little of it remains intact due to land use, including agriculture and urban uses.

 Setting

 This area includes the southern half of Michigan's Lower Peninsula, and much of Indiana and Ohio.
 It also extends through the southern half of Southwest Ontario from Windsor to Toronto and into Pennsylvania and New York on the southern rims of lakes Erie and Ontario.

 This region is characterized by warm-to-hot summers and mild-to-cold, snowy winters.

 Flora

-This ecoregion is associated with the temperate deciduous forest to the south and thus contained a variety of habitats including freshwater marshes, dunes, bogs, fens, and hardwood and conifer swamps.